Get answers for your health queries from top Doctors for FREE!

 2. Radiation Therapy

-(a) External beam radiation therapy: Here, a machine delivers the radiation beams targeting the tumour from different directions.
+(a) External beam radiation therapy: Here, a machine delivers the radiation beams targeting the tumor from different directions.

 (b).
-Internal radiation therapy (IRT): Also known as brachytherapy, here radioactive materials are placed directly into the oral cavity so that the radiation dose is highly concentrated in the tumour.
+Internal radiation therapy (IRT): Also known as brachytherapy, where radioactive materials are placed directly into the oral cavity so that the radiation dose is highly concentrated in the tumor.

 (c).
-Image-guided radiation therapy (IGRT): In this method, imaging tests like CT, MRI and PET along with special computer software to optimise the delivery of radiation.
+Image-guided radiation therapy (IGRT): In this method, imaging tests like CT, MRI, and PET along with special computer software to optimize the delivery of radiation.
 The approach involves imaging scans daily to determine an accurate position to deliver the radiation.

 (d).
 Intensity-Modulated Radiation Therapy (IMRT): This method uses a highly advanced computer with a metal device called a collimator that allows the radiation beams to take shape of the exact dimensions of the treatment area.